-To this end, since the end of the 19th century, the issue of women's participation in peace processes has been on the agenda among scholars and in the whole international community.
-Consequently, United Nations Security Council resolution 1325 on women, peace and security adopted in 2000 stressed the importance of women's rights and their equal, full and meaningful participation in the efforts to maintain and promote peace and security.
+Since the end of the 19th century, the issue of women's participation in peace processes has been on the agenda among scholars and in the whole international community.
+Consequently, United Nations Security Council resolution 1325adopted in 2000 stressed the importance of women's rights and their equal, full and meaningful participation in the efforts to maintain and promote peace and security.
 Until now, nine more resolutions have been adopted on women and the promotion of peace and security: 1820 (2008), 1888 (2009), 1889 (2009), 1960 (2010), 2106 (2013), 2122 (2013), 2242 (2015), 2467 (2019) and 2493 (2019).

-The low representation of women may be due to the following reasons: firstly, the peace process is characterized by traditional gender roles, when usually it is men who make decisions, accordingly because of stereotypes the representation of women at the decision-making levels of the mechanisms of management and conflict resolution remains very low; and finally, there has not been a single woman in the Minsk Group negotiations so far, since only officials are allowed to participate and there have been no women in the leading positions of the OSCE Minsk Group.
+The low representation of women may be due to the following reasons: firstly, the peace process is characterized by traditional gender roles, when usually it is men who make decisions, accordingly because of stereotypes the representation of women at the decision-making levels of the mechanisms of management and conflict resolution remains very low; and finally, there has not been a single woman in the Minsk Group since there have been no women in the leading positions of the OSCE Minsk Group.
 In addition, women's organizations in Armenia and Azerbaijan strive to include women in peacebuilding processes, but the number of women activists remains low, the reason for which also lies in the established traditional gender roles and stereotypes.